Garrakx/Custom-Regions/README.md

 * Added Multiplayer Unlocks.
 * Added extra multiplayer items to campaign (VultureMaks, Oversser carcasses, reliable rocks...).
 * Packs with no regions will not longer count torwards the Wanderer Achievement.
-* DataPearls type are stored as hash, recovered when loaded (higlight color in pearls is no longer optional) # DATAPEARLS NEED TO BE SAVED AGAIN.
+* DataPearls type are stored as hash, recovered when loaded (highlight color in pearls is no longer optional) # DATAPEARLS NEED TO BE SAVED AGAIN.
 [More info](#hashPearls).

 #### Fixes